EXCLAMATORY & OPTATIVE SENTENCES

 The student respectfully replied to the teacher in negative and told that he had not done his homework."

-Your valuable comments/suggestions solicited for improvement in style & subject matter of blog.
+Your valuable comments/suggestions are solicited for improvement in style & subject matter of blog.